aryehof/dart-event/README.md

 [![Pub Package](https://img.shields.io/pub/v/event.svg?style=flat-square)](https://pub.dev/packages/event)

-Provides for the creation of custom Events, that allow interested subscribers to be notified that something has happened.
+Supports the creation of lightweight custom Events, that allow interested subscribers to be notified that something has happened.
 Provides a notification mechanism across independent packages/layers/modules.

 This package is inspired by the `C#` language's implementation of `Events` and `Delegates`.